 Marketing automation enables real estate firms to use their marketing business and development teams wisely.
 The technology enables firms to find high potential leads from within its database and then automate targeted marketing programs to those leads.
 The data-driven marketing that results leads to greater customer loyalty and increased revenues.

 Not so long ago, signing physical paperwork for agreements and contracts could be a bottleneck in a transaction process.
 But with tech that allows clients to digitally sign legal documents, firms can offer more efficient transaction processes and save costs.
 And using less paper means you’ll save some trees too.

 Most real estate firms will already use an analytics platform to help inform marketing decisions.
 Web analytics tools allow firms to gain a better understanding of site performance.
 The information acquired is vital to continually improving the quality and effectiveness of online marketing content and for improving customer experience.

 Although not every real estate firm is using all of these technologies as yet it’s important for them to at least have a knowledge of them and the benefits they could offer.
 Incorporating this optimum tech stack enables each of the technologies to deliver the advantages that real estate businesses need to compete in the marketplace.

-Each of the components in the tech stack described above is powerful in its own right.
-The most important aspect, however, is how these elements work together by integrating seamlessly.
+The most important aspect of a tech stack is how each element works together through seamless integration.
 This allows real estate firms to create a system where the whole equals far more than the sum of its parts.
 Meanwhile, the integrated tech stack eliminates the time and effort that would be involved in implementing a customized solution or forcing solutions that aren’t fit for purpose.

 The integration of the tech stack ensures that data and assets are shared to create efficient workflows.
 If solutions are implemented that don’t work well together, then they could end up causing more problems than they solve.
 However, when the right tech stack is implemented the combination of technology has the power to deliver outstanding results.